Ultimaker X(2X), Y(2X), Z

 I am not looking for funding like someone else on here.

 But I am after your knowledge, especially with regard to an inexpensive way for the base.

 Liked ByView All

 Give a Shout Out

 Ultimaker X(2X), Y(2X), Z by carljones is licensed under the Creative Commons - Attribution - Non-Commercial license.

-We're sure carljones would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure carljones would love to see what you've printed.
+Please document your print and share a Make with the community.